NVIDIA DRIVE Networks

 PathNet predicts the drivable center paths in images, regardless of the presence of lane markings.

 MapNet detects visual landmarks such as lanes and poles.
 It can detect features useful for path perception, as well as localization.

 LaneNet detects and classifies lanes, including the vehicle’s ego-lane, adjacent lanes, and non-adjacent lanes.

 WaitNet detects an intersection and estimates the distance to the intersection.
 WaitNet also detects traffic lights and traffic signs.

-LightNet classifies traffic lights (color, solid, and arrows) detected by DriveNet.
+LightNet classifies traffic lights (color, solid, and arrows) detected by WaitNet.

-SignNet classifies traffic signs detected by DriveNet, for US and EU.
+SignNet classifies traffic signs detected by WaitNet, for US and EU.

 Developing with DRIVE Networks

 You will need: